KarchinLab/CLUMP/README.md

 * Column 6: POSITION 	       Used as a column placeholder in CLUMP scripts (Can use NA if unavailable)
 * Column 7: REF Allele	       Used as a column placeholder in CLUMP scripts (Can use NA if unavailable)
 * Column 8: ALT Allele	       Used as a column placeholder in CLUMP scripts (Can use NA if unavailable)
-* Column 9: ALLELE_FREQUENCY     Optional column.
-Allele Frequency is treated as 0 if not provided
+* Column 9: ALLELE_FREQUENCY     Required column.
+Need to add a value between 0 and 1.
+If you do not know it can just be 0 unless you are actually using the allele frequency feature of CLUMP.
-* Column 10:DOMAIN	       Optional column
+* Column 10:DOMAIN	       Optional column (can be NA)

 I have provided a set of neutral variation from 1000 Genomes in the format used by CLUMP.